Penetration Testing Insurance

 Is penetration testing the same as ethical hacking?

 The terms penetration testing and ethical hacking are often used interchangeably.
-They are both cybersecurity measures used to identify vulnerabilities in a client's computer systems.
+They both refer to cybersecurity measures used to identify vulnerabilities in a client's computer systems.

 However, there are a few subtle differences: